TorZidan/TeslaWatch/TeslaSolarWatch/README.md

 6. Copy/paste the code from https://raw.githubusercontent.com/TorZidan/TeslaWatch/main/TeslaSolarWatch/TeslaSolarWatch.gs to replace the content of file TeslaSolarWatch.gs.

-7. Now let's setup things in file Settings.gs:
+7. Now let's setup things in file Settings.gs.
+In "Editor" mode, click on this file in the "Files" panel to open it for edit and then:
    - Go to https://drive.google.com/drive/home and create a new Spreadsheet.
 Rename it to e.g. "My Tesla Solar Watch" (the name could be anything).
      The script will use this spreadsheet to keep historical data.
      Copy/paste the spreadsheet url from the browser tab inside the double-quotes at `TESLA_SOLAR_WATCH_SPREADSHEET_URL = ""`
-   - Follow the steps below for getting a Tesla refresh_token; copy/paste the long giberrish string at `REFRESH_TOKEN= ""` .
+   - Follow the [steps below for getting a Tesla refresh_token](#getting-a-new-tesla-refresh-token); copy/paste the long gibberish string inside the double-quotes at `REFRESH_TOKEN=""` .
 Do not attempt to split the string into shorter lines, as this will break things.
-   - at `EMAIL_RECEPIENTS=""` , enter one or more email recepients of the alert emails.
+   - at `EMAIL_RECEPIENTS=""` , enter one or more email recipients of the alert emails.
    - opttionally, you may adjust the line `DAILY_SOLAR_GENERATION_ALERT_THRESHOLD_WATTS = 100;` to enter a higher or lower value.

 8. We should be ready to run this for a first time!
 Select file `TeslaSolarWatch.ts`.
 Make sure that next to the `Run` and `Debug` buttons you have chosen the function `main`; this is the function thst will be run.
 Click on "Run".